Evidence-Based Policing Matrix

 Location in the Matrix; Methodological Rigor; Outcome:

-Micro places; Focused; Proactive; Very Rigorous; Mixed findings
+Micro places; Focused; Proactive; Very Rigorous; Mixed effects

 What police practice or strategy was examined?